Dince-afk/Data-Analysis-Science-Portfolio-in-R/README.md

 ================

 This is a compiled showcase of data analysis work I have written in R over the years.
-I love doing with with `tidyverse` and `ggplot2`, and rely heavy on its environment.
+I love doing it with `tidyverse` and `ggplot2`, and rely heavy on its environment.

 Here are some example analyses 1), my compilation of frequent data